Denver Health adheres to the Colorado Hospital Association media guidelines when it comes to sharing information about our patients.

 - Certain patients are automatically protected under privacy rules and no information will be released about them.
 These include patients who may be a victim of a crime, patients who are in police custody, a patient who is a victim of abuse or neglect or a patient who has been admitted for behavioral health or substance abuse.

-The standard definitions of the one-word descriptions the public relations department can release are as follows:
+The standard definitions of the one-word patient conditions are as follows: